 MS. ISABELLE MORRIS: Migwetch.
-(Speaking 12 Native language).
-I'm Cree, from Split Lake, and it's an 13 honour that you came this far to tell your story, because I 14 15 too went to your community to tell my story because I couldn't tell my story here in this same building of that 16 17 part of when I was sent away to residential school for a while.
+(Speaking Native language).
+I'm Cree, from Split Lake, and it's an honour that you came this far to tell your story, because I too went to your community to tell my story because I couldn't tell my story here in this same building of that part of when I was sent away to residential school for a while.
 Yeah.
-And it's an honour for you to come this --18 19 this -- this far.
-And -- and sharing your story, and your helping a lot of people in sharing, and keep it.
-20
+And it's an honour for you to come this - this - this far.
+And - and sharing your story, and your helping a lot of people in sharing, and keep it.

 And also, the grandmothers -- one of the grandmothers I recognize.
 I dance with her in powwow.

 Yeah, I'm a traditional dancer and I go to your community also, so that in itself and you have that beautiful turtle lodge.
 There was a pipe that was brought in there by Dave

-Churchane (ph) for the grandmother council of Elders.
-Continue to walk that way in helping people, okay.
-Yeah, it's an honour.
+1 Churchane (ph) for the grandmother council of Elders.
+2 Continue to walk that way in helping people, okay.
+Yeah, 3 it's an honour.
 Migwetch.

-MS. LILLIAN COOK: Migwetch.
-4 COMMISSIONER MICHÈLE AUDETTE: Merci, 5 6 Isabelle.
-Merci, Lillian, I feel like our paths crossed somewhere or you mentioned things that you did with the 7 flowers, it's something I saw or heard about it.
-8 The 9 monument, it's something I heard, and there's many things that you mention that it's either somebody shared to me or 10 we saw it on the news, but I didn't know that one day I 11 will be the one receiving your truth.
-12

-But most of all your courage where our sister 13 said it, we're all survivors.
-And somebody stole our 14 15 spirit one night or maybe two nights or you know, over and over, and it -- we became who we are today.
-And I'm 16 17 impressed and amazed by your resilience.
-How clear you share to Canada, but also to our leadership what was your 18 19 experience -- your truth; but your truth it's many, many women who are, sad to say, still facing that today.
-20 the Chief of that community.
-But when she came and spoke 1 to us, I saw her when you share your truth about the 2 lateral violence we do not hear enough about this reality.
-3 We say yes, the institution are responsible or they have 4 responsibilities but us also as Anishnabe, UA, Cree, or 5 6 Mohawk or Indigenous people of this land who are living in the community are also accountable, so your voice -- your 7 message to these very -- very important and she won't feel 8 9 alone anymore, that women from Kikcisakik.
+4 MS. LILLIAN COOK: Migwetch.
+5 COMMISSIONER MICHÈLE AUDETTE: Merci, 6 Isabelle.
+Merci, Lillian, I feel like our paths crossed 7 somewhere or you mentioned things that you did with the 8 flowers, it's something I saw or heard about it.
+The 9 monument, it's something I heard, and there's many things 10 that you mention that it's either somebody shared to me or 11 we saw it on the news, but I didn't know that one day I 12 will be the one receiving your truth.
+13 But most of all your courage where our sister 14 said it, we're all survivors.
+And somebody stole our 15 spirit one night or maybe two nights or you know, over and 16 over, and it we became who we are today.
+And I'm 17 impressed and amazed by your resilience.
+How clear you 18 share to Canada, but also to our leadership what was your 19 experience your truth; but your truth it's many, many 20 women who are, sad to say, still facing that today.
+21 Last week as an example, we were in the the Chief of that community.
+But when she came and spoke to us, I saw her when you share your truth about the lateral violence we do not hear enough about this reality.
+We say yes, the institution are responsible or they have responsibilities but us also as Anishnabe, UA, Cree, or Mohawk or Indigenous people of this land who are living in the community are also accountable, so your voice -- your message to these very -- very important and she won't feel alone anymore, that women from Kikcisakik.
 So thank you very much.
-But also, to say you come with solutions or 10 recommendation not just blaming because we're used to that, 11 to blame and pass the buck, as you said it.
-12
+But also, to say you come with solutions or recommendation not just blaming because we're used to that, to blame and pass the buck, as you said it.